 The Purpose and Function of our Puppy Sale Agreements (co-ownership agreements)

 Why do I sell my puppies under Co-ownership Agreements?

-To put it simply, placing pups under a co-ownership/partnership Agreement is the only way we can legally protect the welfare of our pups, our bloodlines and our breeding program.
+To put it simply, placing pups under a co-ownership/partnership Agreement is the only way we can legally protect the welfare of our pups, our bloodlines and our exclusive breeding program.

 Another important part of the agreement is to protect our exclusive bloodlines from falling into the wrong hands.
 Under no circumstances will our puppies or bloodlines ever end up in a rescue or shelter or used by any unregistered breeder.